bcomnes/old-bret.io/_posts/2013-05-09-amazon-payments-is-terribad.md

 published: true
 ---

-A month or so ago, I deiced to pay for a [Wolfram Alpha]() account to play around with some of the pro features longer than the trial allowed.
-I decided to use [Amazon Payments](), thinking that it would be linked to my amazon account and ready to rock, and to see what some of the Paypal alternatives were like.
+A month or so ago, I deiced to pay for a [Wolfram Alpha](http://www.wolframalpha.com) account to play around with some of the pro features longer than the trial allowed.
+I decided to use [Amazon Payments](https://payments.amazon.com/sdui/sdui/index.htm), thinking that it would be linked to my Amazon account and ready to rock, and to see what some of the Paypal alternatives were like.

-This was a total mistake.
+This was a total mistake, and apparently its totally a separate thing from you Amazon account!
+Way to take advantage of perceived connivence.

 A month later my Alpha subscription renewed after forgetting about it, and I decided it was time to end the subscription.
 With the assumption Amazon simply wouldn't allow for merchants to charge my account whenever they wanted, I went over to Amazon payments to cancel the subscription, assuming it worked similar to PayPal since it's basically a clone of that service.